Skip to content

 Some people skip the avalanche-vs-snowball debate entirely by consolidating everything into a single loan with a lower rate.
 This can work if:

-Here is the honest truth: the difference between the avalanche and snowball is real but modest compared to the difference between either method and doing nothing.
-In our $20,000 example, the avalanche saved $790 over 29 months.
-That matters.
+The difference between the avalanche and snowball is real but modest compared to the difference between either method and doing nothing.
+In our $20,000 example, the avalanche saved $790.
 But making only minimum payments on those same debts would cost over $8,000 in interest and take five-plus years.

 The real enemy is not choosing the wrong method.
-The real enemy is analysis paralysis, spending weeks debating strategy while interest accrues daily.
+The real enemy is analysis paralysis while interest accrues daily.

 Pick your method.
 Set up the payments.
-And get after it.
+Get after it.

 Leave a Reply